ParallelMaths/parallel/pages/2-good-will-hunting.md

 @[youtube](https://www.youtube.com/watch?v=Ta3sClUQmfM)

-Although the problem that Will is working on is said to be incredibly difficult, that is just a bit of Hollywood exaggeration, because this is a problem that you might be able to solve.
+Although the problem that Will is working on is said to be incredibly difficult, that is just a bit of Hollywood exaggeration, because this is a problem that you – __yes, you!__ – might be able to solve.

 This is the problem: __draw all homeomorphically irreducible trees of size _n_ = 10.__

+First, don’t panic!
+Don’t be scared by the scary words.
+It is not as terrifying as it sounds.
+Let me translate what it means into terms that you will understand.

-In maths, trees are dots connected by lines, but the lines cannot form loops, they can only branch.
-Also, the term homeopmorphically irreducible means that a tree is not allowed to have a dot connected to only two lines, because the dot could be removed and it would not look very different.
+In maths, trees are dots connected by lines, but the lines cannot form loops.
+Also, the question requires that a tree is not allowed to have a dot connected to only two lines, because the dot could be removed and it would not look very different.